Mack Sails Advantage

 See why Mack Sails has become the biggest, small sail loft in the USA

 About our Sails

 The Miter-Cut Genoa

 Full Batten Mainsails account for 80% of the mainsails we build today.
 Full battens permit maximized area (roach) and the battens do for mainsails what the miter does for genoas – maintain the shape.
-Many racers prefer just the top two batten full, the lower two nearer to normal – for slightly more control over the shape of the bottom of the sail.
-For most sailors and cruisers, all full battens make a faster, longer lasting and easier to set sail (our own boats, and America’s Cup boats, too, are rigged with all full battens).
+Many racers prefer just the top two battens full, the lower two nearer to normal – for slightly more control over the shape of the bottom of the sail.
+For most sailors and cruisers all full battens make a faster, longer lasting and easier to set sail (our own boats, and America’s Cup boats as well, are rigged with all full battens).
 All our full batten mainsails include Battslide, Rutgerson, or other devices to tension and transition the load (batten to mast) as standard equipment.
 We also make available the inclusion of Strong or Harken mast track systems at a package price.
-All mainsails come standard with shelf foot, tell tails, etc. See Special Features and Standards section.
+All mainsails come standard with shelf foot, tell tails, etc. See the Special Features and Standards section.

 Spinnakers / Cruising / Asymmetrical